Marinho (footballer, born 1970): Club career

-Born in Singen, Germany to Portuguese parents, Marinho returned to the land of his ancestors and joined Sporting Clube de Portugal's youth system at the age of 13.
+Born in Singen, West Germany to Portuguese parents, Marinho returned to the land of his ancestors and joined Sporting Clube de Portugal's youth system at the age of 13.
 Initially a midfielder, he made his competitive debut on 8 March 1989 in a game against F.C.
 Vizela for the Taça de Portugal, after coming on as a substitute for Paulo Silas.

 In the following year, manager Raul Águas converted Marinho into a right back, where he went on to appear in most of his 81 competitive games, eventually beating competition from Fernando Nélson.
 However, after playing in only ten league games in his last two seasons combined, he signed for crosstown rivals S.L.
 Benfica in 1995 as a replacement for Abel Xavier.

 He played his first game for Benfica in a home draw against Salgueiros on 6 September 1995 and went on to make 24 appearances in all competitions, helping them win the 1995–96 Taça de Portugal.
 He remained in starting eleven in 1996–97, appearing in 21 games. but with the rise of José Sousa in the following year, he was deemed surplus to Manuel José and joined fellow Primeira Liga side S.C.
 Campomaiorense.
 He featured rarely for that team and his following, C.F.
 Estrela da Amadora, this being interspersed by two years of inactivity.